1896 United States presidential election

 Since the onset of the Panic of 1893, the nation had been mired in a deep economic depression, marked by low prices, low profits, high unemployment, and violent strikes.
 Economic issues, especially tariff policy and the question of whether the gold standard should be preserved for the money supply, were central issues.
 McKinley forged a conservative coalition in which businessmen, professionals, prosperous farmers, and skilled factory workers turned off by Bryan's agrarian policies were heavily represented.
 He was strongest in cities and in the Northeast, Upper Midwest, and Pacific Coast.
 Republican campaign manager Mark Hanna pioneered many modern campaign techniques, facilitated by a $3.5 million budget.
 Bryan presented his campaign as a crusade of the working man against the rich, who impoverished America by limiting the money supply.
 He said that silver was in ample supply and if coined into money would restore prosperity while undermining the illicit power of the money trust.
 Bryan was strongest in the South, rural Midwest, and Rocky Mountain states.
 His moralistic rhetoric and crusade for inflation (to be generated by the institution of bimetallism) alienated conservatives.

 Bryan campaigned vigorously throughout the swing states of the Midwest, while McKinley conducted a front porch campaign.
 At the end of an intensely heated contest, McKinley won a majority of the popular and electoral vote.
 Bryan won 46.7% of the popular vote and Palmer just under 1%.
 Turnout was very high, passing 90% of the eligible voters in many places.
-McKinley became the first Republican to ever carry Kentucky in a presidential election breaking into the Solid South, and Bryan the first Democrat to ever carry Nebraska and Kansas (as well as several other western states that had only recently been admitted to the union) in a presidential election.
-The Democratic Party's repudiation of its Bourbon faction largely gave Bryan and his supporters control of the party until the 1920s, and set the stage for Republican domination of the Fourth Party System.
+McKinley became the first Republican to ever carry Kentucky in a presidential election, thereby breaking into the Solid South; while Bryan became the first Democrat to ever carry Nebraska and Kansas, as well as several other Western states that had only recently been admitted to the Union, in a presidential election.
+The Democratic Party's repudiation of its Bourbon faction largely gave Bryan and his supporters control of the party until the 1920s and set the stage for Republican domination of the Fourth Party System.
 The four elections from 1884 to 1896 saw the incumbent party defeated each time; the only other such streak was from 1840 to 1852.